 The source of the linked cell may have been renamed

 The source is most likely out of date

 I suggest that the cell that contains the external link is replaced with an assumption cell in the Inputs sheet.
 The trouble is that the dreaded Excel feature to “break links” will only sever the ties without actually uncovering the cell that contains the external link.
-So a big rule in modelling – do not break links!
-This action only hardcodes the cell which contains the external link, which causes hardcoded cells scattered throughout the model increasing the model risk.
-Instead, I present other methods to locate the cells in Excel that contain external links so that you can replace them in a controlled manner.
+There is one big rule in modelling – do not break links!
+This action only hardcodes the cell which contains the external link, which causes hardcoded cells to scatter throughout the model, increasing the model risk.
+Instead, I present other methods that contain external links to locate the cells in Excel so that you can replace them in a controlled manner.